-CIMA public advisory on virtual currencies25 Apr 2018
+CIMA public advisory on virtual currencies

 The last year has seen a considerable growth in the international and Cayman Islands (‘Cayman’) market for investments in virtual or ‘crypto’ currencies and Initial Coin Offerings (‘ICOs’).
 The Cayman Islands Monetary Authority (‘CIMA’) has issued a ‘Public Advisory - Virtual Currencies’ (‘Advisory’) aimed at helping investors better understand the risks involved.